 Loom: Authentic Knitting Board Adjustable Hat Loom: 2 rounded pieces + 3 peg connectors, with pegs in all holes for a 3/8” gauge.
 The Sock Loom 2 or the All-n-One Loom could also be used.

-Yarn: approx. 75 yards Worsted Weight (Sample uses Berroco Vintage in mochi)
+Yarn: approx. 75 yards Worsted Weight (Sample uses Berroco Vintage in kiwi)

 Notions: Loom tool, yarn needle, scissors.
-(Also helpful: peg markers, row counter, and blocking pins)
+(Also helpful: peg markers, row counter & blocking pins/pad)

-To work this pattern in the round, such as for a hat, use the Repeating Pattern Rows chart, and make sure to read it from right to left for each row, rather than alternating sides each time.
-Also, cast onto your loom in a clockwise direction, using a number of pegs that is divisible by 6—the number of stitches required for each pattern repeat.
+This versatile stitch pattern would apply itself very nicely to pretty much any type of project.
+To work this pattern in the round for a hat, use the Repeating Pattern Rows chart, and make sure to read it from right to left for each row, rather than alternating sides each time.
+Also, cast onto your loom in a clockwise direction, using a number of pegs that is divisible by 4—the number of stitches required for each pattern repeat.

-For flat pieces of a greater size, simply increase the number of Repeating Pattern Rows inside the garter stitch edges for the length and width required, then complete with the Finishing Rows.
-The border edges may need to also be increased to coordinate with the number of increased Repeating Pattern Rows.
+For flat pieces of a greater size, begin with the Set Up Rows (increasing as necessary), then simply increase the number of Repeating Pattern Rows inside the garter stitch border for the length and width required.
+Complete by adding the same number of extra Finishing Rows at the end that were added at the beginning.

 When the pattern uses the term “knit” or “k”, please use the true knit stitch or the u-stitch, not the e-wrap.